 Also read BMI Calculator for Women

-BMI is a tool that estimates whether a person is overweight or underweight.
+BMI is a screening tool used to classify individuals as underweight, normal weight, overweight, or obese based on height and weight.
 However, it does not consider differences in body composition.
 For example, two women with the same BMI can have very different bodies.
 One might have more muscle, while the other might have more fat.

 During menopause, BMI overlooks the body changes accurately.
 Many women gain fat and lose muscle, but that does not exhibit much change in their weight.
-This means that BMI is insufficient to reflect the health risks for overweight women.
-Especially those who have witnessed an increase in fat accumulation around the stomach during menopause.
+BMI remains a useful screening tool but may not fully capture cardiometabolic risk in menopausal women when used alone, especially in the presence of increased visceral fat and reduced muscle mass.

 Also read Calculate BMI Calculator in Kg